 Consider the context here.
 If there was ever a son that could pay off any surety obligations, it would be the heir and prince of the richest king on earth.
 Yet it is this son that King Solomon warned.
 Financial success requires more than avoiding catastrophic loss – it also involves the financial discipline and rules to avoid foolish or risky decisions.

 It is a sad calamity when poor men work hard but take financial losses that keep them in perpetual poverty (Pr 13:23).
 Diligence at a job or profession is a good thing, but it is a grievous shame when income or assets from hard labor is squandered in a momentary lapse of judgment.
 Neither God nor Solomon wanted this to happen, thus this proverb.

 Jesus is Surety of His people (Heb 7:22).
-He gave His word and bound His soul to death for their infinite sin debt, which guarantee is sure forever (Rom 8:31-39).
-Though they could not and would not pay, He paid their account in full!
-The elect are as sure for heaven as the sun rising tomorrow morning and setting tonight (Jer 31:35-36; 33:17-26)!
+He gave His word and bound His soul to death for their infinite sin debt, and His guarantee is sure forever (Rom 8:31-39).
+Though they could not and would not pay, He paid their account in full.
+The elect are as sure for heaven as the sun rising tomorrow morning and setting tonight (Jer 31:35-36; 33:17-26).